aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/installation/jspm-git.md

 <br>

 3. Run the following command to install the PRO version of kendo and the aurelia-kendoui plugin:
-`jspm install jquery aurelia-kendoui-bridge kendo-ui=kendo:bower-kendo-ui`
+`jspm install css jquery aurelia-kendoui-bridge kendo-ui=kendo:bower-kendo-ui`
 <br>

 4. Open `config.js` and add a couple of path mappings: